 Modifier 33 to flag it as preventive

-Location code 11 for office or 12 for in-home
+Location code 11 for office or 10 for virtual or 12 for in-home

 Because S9443 is the only lactation-specific procedure code in the entire HCPCS, it is the least controversial code we have available to us for use.
 If you practice anything like most lactation consultants, at any given point in a visit you are going to deliver to your clients a standardized spiel about some relevant topic, and send those clients resources in your care plan that are the same as those you send to every single client.
 Education provided?
 Check.